hepsiburada/VoltranJS/README.md

 You can add sass resources to this field as string array. sass-resource-loader gonna inject those files in every sass files so you won't need to import them.

 You can check [sass-resource-loader](https://github.com/shakacode/sass-resources-loader) for usage.

+## New Relic Integration

+Add `newrelicEnabled: true` on your config.

+If you throw an error like `throw new Error({message: "Service error", code: 500})` from your fragments, Voltran detects the fields and sends each field to New Relic as a custom attribute.
+These fields appear with `_a` prefix to place in the first of rows on your new relic.

 ## Tech